frankhjung/ansible-filters/README.md

 - [Jinja2](http://jinja.pocoo.org/docs/2.9/api/)
 - [Jinja2 Better Ansible Playbooks Templates](https://blog.codecentric.de/en/2014/08/jinja2-better-ansible-playbooks-templates/)

+### executed on Ansible controller

+This is done to minimize the requirements on the target (Jinja2 is only required on the controller) and to be able to pass the minimal information needed for the task, so the target machine does not need a copy of all the data that the controller has access to.

+## Presentation

 Presentation produced using Beamer LaTeX:

 - [Beamer](https://www.sharelatex.com/learn/Beamer)
 - [Transitions](https://math-linux.com/latex-26/article/how-to-make-a-presentation-with-latex-introduction-to-beamer)

+## Logo

 Logo created from montage of images in figures directory using [ImageMagick](https://www.imagemagick.org/):